 ASSAGAO is gifted with natural beauty, temperate climate and lies in a valley clothed in cashew groves.
 There are restaurants, activities, beauty and well–being treatments & classes available that include; Ayurveda, Yoga, along with Relaxation and Alternative/Complementary Healing Therapies.

-In Assagao there are a number of places to visit, shops and cafe's that include; Villa Blanche Bistro it is close by and perfect for breakfast or lunch serving fresh salads and warm European dishes in a relaxing environment.
+In Assagao there are a number of places to visit, shops and cafe's close by and perfect for breakfast or lunch in a relaxing environment.
 Rangeela is a concept store inspired by the colours of India.
-The collection includes men and women's clothing, homeware and gifts sourced from all over India.
-Cheshire Cat that is housed in a villa in the area, the galleries display hand crafted jewellery by their workshop team.
+The collection includes men and women's clothing, home ware and gifts sourced from all over India.

 MAPUSA MARKET 5 minutes away, is especially busy on Friday for the big market where you can find almost anything.
 Also, in Mapusa the Union Pharmacy is an excellent Ayurvedic pharmacy with an antidote for almost all health concerns.